MayBGames/babbling-on/README.md

  $ sudo nginx
  ```

- Now you can navigate to http://localhost:4242 and see the project running in your browser!
+ Now you can navigate to http://localhost:4242 in your browser (currently only [Chrome](https://www.google.com/chrome/browser/features.html) and [Safari](https://support.apple.com/downloads/safari) are supported - thanks vendor prefixes) and see the project running!

 Feedback/Contributions
 ======================